xiangzhu70/xiangzhu70.github.io/hier_diag.md

 ## Structure

-Let's take a networking switch  as an example to see how this framework helps.
+Let's take a top-of-rack (TOR) networking switch as an example to see how this framework helps.

 diag TOR -n host=\<hostname> -x  show -t
 The tool enters the node "system".
 The node discovers the target device is a modelA model, so it morphs into a "system\<modelA>" node, and shows a modelA structure.